m-clark/visibly/README.md

 devtools::install_github("m-clark/visibly")
 ```

-Visibly is currently in its very early stages, so more may be added
+Visibly is currently in its early stages, so more may be added soon.
+For
-soon.
-For some additional palettes for those fond of another time, you
+some additional palettes for those fond of another time, you might be
-might be interested in
+interested in
 [NineteenEightyR](https://github.com/m-clark/NineteenEightyR).

 ## Examples